micromouseonline/mazefiles/README.md

   them.
 - Horizontal walls are represented with three `---`.
 - Vertical walls are represented with a single `|`.
-- The goal cell in half-size mazes has a `G` in the certer of the cell.
+- The goal cells are marked with a `G` in the certer of the cell.
-- Starting cells might have an `S` in the certer of the cell.
+- The starting cell is marked with an `S` in the certer of the cell.

 Here is an example of a 4x4 maze: